To Kill a Mockingbird, Author Harper Lee

 The Christmas Gift

 Author Truman Capote (then known as Truman Persons) was Nelle's childhood friend and lived with his aunt next door to the Lee family from 1928 to 1933.
-The two children kept in touch over the years.
+The two kept in touch over the years after Truman moved away.

 The year 1949 found Nelle Harper Lee living in New York City and working as a reservations clerk for Eastern Air Lines and British Overseas Airways (BOAC).
 By this time, Truman Capote was enjoying some publishing success as a budding writer.
 He introduced her into his circle of influential creative friends - agents, composers, writers, and playwrights.